Dana Point, California: Dana Point Harbor

-The harbor, built in the 1960s and dedicated on July 31, 1971, is home to a marina, shops, and restaurants, and is a point of departure for the Catalina Express, a transportation service to and from the City of Avalon on Catalina Island.
-The entire harbor of Dana Point, including the Embarcadero Marina shops and restaurants, is set for complete demolition and redevelopment.
+The harbor, built in the 1960s and dedicated on July 31, 1971, is home to a marina, shops, and restaurants, and is a point of departure for the Catalina Express, a transportation service to and from the city of Avalon on Catalina Island.
+The entire harbor of Dana Point, including the Embarcadero Marina shops and restaurants, was set in 2014 for complete demolition and redevelopment.
 The current vintage nautical style is being abandoned for a Tech Minimalist concept using metal roofs as well as Minimalist landscaping.

-Although Richard Henry Dana Jr., author of Two Years Before the Mast, described the anchorage as poor, it is now a developed harbor and had a replica of his ship, the Pilgrim.
-The Pilgrim was used as a classroom by the Ocean Institute until it sank in 2020.
+Although Richard Henry Dana Jr., author of Two Years Before the Mast, described the anchorage as poor, it is now a developed harbor and had a replica of his ship, the brig Pilgrim.
+The replica Pilgrim was used as a classroom by the Ocean Institute until it sank in 2020.

 Strand

 The Strands at Headlands is a luxury housing development built on land that was originally part of the Chandler Family holdings.
 For decades the land facing the beach was home to the Dana Strand Beach and Tennis Club, a mobile home community that closed in the late 1980s.
 For years, access to the Strands beach was limited to hiking down a dirt trail where the mobile homes had stood.
 The Strands parcel included the actual headlands and bluff of Dana Point as well and was one of the last large coast properties available for development along the Orange County Coast.
 During the course of a ten-year approval process, the original high-density plan, which included a large multi-story hotel on the bluff top and hundreds of houses and multi-family units, was reduced in scope to just over 100 home sites.
 As part of negotiations with the California Coastal Commission, the developer agreed to turn the bluff into a nature preserve and build over $11 million worth of public improvements to provide easier access to Strands Beach.
 The improvements include stairs, restrooms, a beach-front sidewalk and a funicular to transport visitors from the parking lot to the beach.
 After extensive infrastructure construction, lots were offered for sale in the fall of 2006.
 Lots in the development are rectangular with modern houses commonly priced above $10,000,000.
 The development has provided much easier access to the beach below and has allowed surfers and other beach visitors to access the beach quickly and easily.
 Strands Homeowners, through a Mello-Roos assessment, pay for the upkeep of the beach improvements.

 The community of Niguel Shores is subject to the eroding bluffs of the Strand.